 Nikon D7500 versus Canon 80D

 The Nikon D7500 and the Canon EOS 80D are two enthusiast cameras that were officially introduced, respectively, in April 2017 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Nikon has a resolution of 20.7 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D7500 and the Canon 80D.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7500 – represents 100 percent across all the size and weight measures).